-Figure 3-1 Relationship of MRLs to Decision Points, Milestones, Technical Reviews, and TRLs $\,$

-3.2 Manufacturing Readiness during Pre-Systems Acquisition
+Figure 3-13-4.
+Relationship of MRLs to Decision Points, Milestones, Technical Reviews, and TRLs 3.2 Manufacturing Readiness during Pre-Systems Acquisition

-Pre-systems acquisition occurs before Milestone B. It ends with a decision to initiate a program of record18 that is based upon the transition of mature technologies with manageable risk.
-Technology developed in science and technology (S&T) programs, procured from industry, or other sources entering the development process at Milestone A (i.e., entering TMRR), should be assessed as mature enough to transition smoothly (i.e. meet cost, schedule and performance requirements) into designs.
+Pre-systems acquisition occurs before Milestone B. It ends with a decision to initiate a program of record(19) that is based upon the transition of mature technologies with manageable risk.
+Technology developed in science and technology (S&T) programs, procured from industry, or other sources entering the development process at Milestone A (i.e., entering TMRR), should be will be Thus, the acquisition community expects that labs will provide technology assessed as mature enough to transition smoothly (i.e. meet cost, schedule and performance requirements) into designs.

-Consideration of manufacturing risk and issues should begin early and intensify as the technology matures so that manufacturing maturity is sufficient at the time of transition to support rapid and affordable incorporation into a system.
-Some manufacturing-related best practices for technology development projects are as follows:
+For all technology development project managers, cconsideration of manufacturing risk and issues should begin early in TMRR and intensify as the technology matures so that manufacturing maturity is sufficient at the time of transition to support rapid and affordable incorporation into a system.
+Some manufacturing-related best practices for technology development projects managers are as follows: